rbignon/woob/docs/source/guides/module.rst

-When your browser locates on a page, an instance of the class related to the :class:`URL <weboob.browser.url.URL>` attribute which matches the url is created.
+When your browser locates on a page, an instance of the class related to the :class:`~weboob.browser.url.URL` attribute which matches the url is created.
 You can declare methods on your class to allow your browser to interact with it.